Site Contents

 We do not sell The Scythe Book.
 Instead, we have posted the chapters from The Scythe Must Dance (the practical "Addendum" by Peter Vido) here, free for reading or printing.
 Most have been revised, as should be, from time to time, any instructional text written by one who is still learning.
 Normally this would be accomplished in co-operation with the publisher whenever another printing of the original book is made.
 However, we were not given the opportunity to do so, even though other printings have been made since the second edition's publication in 2001, and we have therefore opted to make the improved material accessible free of charge for anyone.

-In addition, we have written many articles on more specific (though still scythe-related!) topics.
-They are linked from the Technical/Instructional page as well; scroll down to find them.
+In addition, we have written many articles on more specific topics.
+They are linked from the Technical/Instructional page as well; scroll down and start reading. :)

 Within Canada: